-Type of Claim / JurisdictionContracts of Employment, Pay and Conditions of Employment, Tribunal Practice, Procedures and Jurisdictional Issues
+Type of Claim / JurisdictionContracts of Employment, Pay, Tribunal Practice, Procedures and Jurisdictional Issues

 The claimant lodged a claim arguing that the respondent failed to pay her a sales commission bonus called “direct non specialist sales commission” to the approximate value of £4,000.
 The respondent disputed the structure and calculation of the commission and argued that it totalled a substantially lessor amount.
 It was agreed between the parties that there was no reference to the commission in the offer of employment letter.
 The claimant relied on an e-mail chain, which she argued evidenced the terms of the commission, although the respondent viewed these are amounting to mere discussions.